 BRHHM's Story

-BRHHM's background reflects that of many young urban youth.
-With both parents incarcerated the majority of his life, BRHHM has admittedly tumbled through the coming of ages, fallen, and picked himself up numerous times.
-Through basketball and other outlets he proved that sacrifice and positivity has its rewards.
 BRHHM is a 5 time high school varsity MVP whose jersey is retired in the State of Texas at Ambassadors of Christ Christian Academy.
-He received scholarship offers and interests from some of the top NCAA schools in the country.
-BRHHM committed to Texas Christian University (TCU).
+He received scholarship offers and interests from many of the top NCAA schools in the country.
+BRHHM committed to Texas Christian University (NCAA D1).
 TCU was BRHHM's choice with 1 simple deciding factor, the school was in his backyard.
-His time at TCU was short-lived due to off the court issues, so he progressed his life as professional gospel musician.
+TCU came to screeching halt due to off the court issues, so he progressed his life as professional gospel musician.
 Basketball had always been 1 of God's gifts to BRHHM; his love for the game undoubtedly pulled him back into the gym for another run.
-BRHHM walked on at the school of the "Great Debaters" Wiley College (NAIA D1).
-Again, not seizing opportunity, BRHHM ultimately withdrew from Wiley, leaving behind jazz band and basketball scholarships for a life of pickup games in the streets of Dallas/Fort Worth, Texas.
-At age 20, bad decisions and life had already swallowed up a high school superstar basketball career, rendering him homeless and financially strained.
+BRHHM accepted a scholarship to the "Great Debaters" Wiley College (NAIA D1).
+Again, riddled by poor life-choices and peer pressure, BRHHM ultimately withdrew from Wiley College, leaving behind jazz band and basketball scholarships for a life of pickup basketball games in the streets of Fort Worth, Texas.
+At age 20, ill-advised decisions had already swallowed up a high school superstar basketball career, rendering him homeless and financially strained.

 Navy Hospital Corpsman